Trevo525/btrfdeck/README.md

 3. Disable readonly so that you can make changes to the protected files. **NOTE: this makes your entire "SteamOS" partition readonly.
 Basically, removing all barriers keeping you from breaking your system.
 You've been warned**.
     * `sudo steamos-readonly disable`
 4. Replace with modified configs.
+    * `sudo rm /usr/lib/hwsupport/format-sdcard.sh`
-    * `cp ./modified/format-sdcard.sh /usr/lib/hwsupport/format-sdcard.sh`
+    * `sudo cp ./modified/format-sdcard.sh /usr/lib/hwsupport/format-sdcard.sh`
+    * `sudo rm /usr/lib/hwsupport/sdcard-mount.sh`
-    * `cp ./modified/format-sdcard.sh /usr/lib/hwsupport/sdcard-mount.sh`
+    * `sudo cp ./modified/format-sdcard.sh /usr/lib/hwsupport/sdcard-mount.sh`
 5. Disable readonly so that you can make changes to the protected files.
-    * `steamos-readonly enable`
+    * `sudo steamos-readonly enable`
 6. Format the SD card.
-    * `./modified/format-sdcard.sh /usr/lib/hwsupport/format-sdcard.sh`
+    * `/usr/lib/hwsupport/format-sdcard.sh`
 7. Remove the password from the deck user.
     * `sudo passwd -d deck`